-• New developments are going in that are street line to street line - no trees, green, or outdoor space.
+- New developments are going in that are street line to street line no trees, green, or outdoor space.
 People move to Boulder to enjoy the outdoors.
-I'd rather these complexes be one story higher with more space for green around the building, to be used by

-• I understand the Boulder Reservoir has 300,000 visitors a year plus a lot of Special Events that concentrate vehicle flow on the weekends.
+I'd rather these complexes be one story higher with more space for green around the building, to be used by occupants or others and therefore reducing the stress on public parks. - I understand the Boulder Reservoir has 300,000 visitors a year plus a lot of Special Events that concentrate vehicle flow on the weekends.
 The Reservoir traffic is affecting the neighborhoods adversely.
 Why don; t you move the Reservoir Entrance so that is is accessed from Hwy 119 to mitigate this situation?
 It would help with the Jay Road / 51st street intersection as well.
 The Fire Training emergency vehicles are allowed to access Hwy 119.
 Moving the Entrance makes sense.
 It would be good to get this concept included as a part of the Hwy 119 redesign that is taking place in the near future.
-CDOT needs to embrace this change to

-It is time to consider decentralized services for recreation centers, where possible.
+CDOT needs to embrace this change to solve the long term issue and embrace traffic circles (roundabouts) to help with traffic flow, - It is time to consider decentralized services for recreation centers, where possible.
 Yoga classes and dance classes can be taught in churches and on-line, as we have discovered via covid.
 The walkable neighborhood doesn't seem to embrace walking to a recreation center.
 Why?
 When many Boulder residents visit a recreation center multiples times per week to stay fit, it may be one of the biggest expenditures of gasoline in their budget.
 Many retirees certainly drive more regularly to recreation centers than any other destination, as they are not commuting to work anymore.
 Work with the transportation and sustainability staff at the city to brainstorm ways to reduce the greenhouse gases produced by all that driving to the recreation centers.
 I'd propose gradual development of smaller neighborhood pools, both warm and cold water combined with smaller multipurpose recreation rooms for weights and fitness classes, and a social space to play games, etc. These centers would be located to be part of the 15 minute neighborhood -- walkable.
 And perhaps co-located on school district property.
 Schools are already scattered through neighborhoods.
 I emphasize warm water because many seniors and disabled suffering from arthritis can not abide exercising in cold water, but need the beneficial movement offered by warm water exercise.
 Please look at the usage (demand) statistics for the three recreation centers.
 How many of of these classes/activities require a big central rec center?
 How many could be conducted in another facility?
 Perhaps in a facility owned by another entity but used cooperatively with the city.
 Please research small aquatic exercise facilities (not lap pools) to be used by a neighborhood.
 Consider building such a facility in a currently under served and low income area where people could walk to it for exercise.
 Try out the concept.
-These ideas are the future of who drive to Chautauqua, or Shanahan Ridge from out of town, for example, should not be able to take everything over and leave their messes behind.

-All BPR services should be free and accessible to local residents first!
+These ideas are the future of sustainability and resource conservation in Boulder. - All BPR services should be free and accessible to local residents first!
 Parking should be for people with a local sticker, and others towed at their expense.
 BPR should buy their own tow truck and this could discourage overuse and generate revenue.
 People